-Healthy futures – helping to build resilience and change lives by keeping children nurtured safe and promoting healthy choices through education and outreach, drug and alcohol prevention training, and connecting low-income families to services.
+- Healthy Futures: Building resilience and changing lives by keeping children nurtured and safe; promoting healthy choices through education and outreach, drug and alcohol prevention and recovery, and connecting low-income families to health services.

 Additional AmeriCorps VISTA Focus Areas:

 - Veterans and Military Families: Supporting projects that focus on low-income veterans and military families’ economic opportunity, educational success, and healthy futures.